snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 ### More database operations

-To see all the commands sdb supports, run:
+To see all the commands sdb.sh supports, run:

-    stack exec sdb help
+    sdb.sh help

+### Other sdb.sh info

+The script is well-commented.
+If you desire, it should be pretty easy to change where the database directory goes.
+The directory is `.postgres-work`.